 Modern techniques for making hash include bubble hash, or as residents of The Netherlands might know it, ice-o-lator.
 While wax and shatter are sometimes referred to as hash, they are not in the traditional sense, as they use chemical extraction rather than manual/mechanical extraction.

 5. Isolated cannabinoids

 Isolated cannabinoids are the product of very sophisticated distillation.
 CO2 extraction is used to create a cannabis concentrate, which is then passed through a fractional distillation kit.
-This device allows all of the different fractions of cannabis concentrates to be distilled.
+This device allows all of the different fractions of cannabis to be distilled.
 Each cannabinoid evaporates at a different temperature, and using fractional distillation, each cannabinoid can be distilled separately and collected.

 Chromatography can also be used to create isolated cannabinoids.
 It is much the same as what most of us would have encountered in high school chemistry.
 The cannabis extract is passed through a medium, and depending on the density and chemical makeup of each constituent, it will travel through the medium at a different rate.
 Different cannabinoids can then be collected.

 Winterization is used to purify the final product from any other substances that may be present.
 The final product is a truly isolated cannabinoid such as CBD or THC isolate, and has a white or yellow powdery texture.
 It can be used to manufacture oils, vape juices, tinctures, topicals, edibles and beverages.

 There is growing public concern over the degree of purity which cannabis concentrates can now reach — upwards of 99% purity.
 There is controversy surrounding the limit which cannabis concentrates should reach, especially with respect to safety.